-HARICA confirms that, as of the date the Certificate was issued, either HARICA or a Delegated Third Party has validated each Fully-Qualified Domain Name (FQDN) listed in the Certificate using at least one of the methods listed in this sub-section 3.2.2.4.
+HARICA confirms that, prior to the date of Certificate issuance HARICA has validated each Fully-Qualified Domain Name (FQDN) listed in the Certificate using at least one of the methods listed in this sub-section 3.2.2.4.

 Completed confirmations of Applicant authority may be valid for the issuance of multiple certificates over time.
-In all cases, the confirmation must have been initiated within the period of time specified in the relevant requirement (such as defined in Section 4.2.1) prior to certificate issuance.
-For purposes of domain validation, the term Applicant includes the Applicant's Parent Company, Subsidiary Company, or Affiliate.
+In all cases, the confirmation must have been initiated within the time period specified in Section 4.2.1, prior to certificate issuance.
+For purposes of domain validation, the term Applicant includes the Applicant's Parent Company, Subsidiary Company, Affiliate or the Applicant as an individual Natural Person.